Zero Install

 5. Runs the program (0launch --offline URI).

-In future, the last step will be to install a launcher in the user's menus instead.
 All steps use the bundled version of 0launch.

 FAQ